jclark/rpi-cm4-ptp-guide/chrony.md

 ptpport 319
 ```

+The `rxfilter ptp` option should only be included if `ethtool -T` says that the Hardware Receiver Filter Modes includes ptpv2-event.
+On, for example, the i226, the only modes are `none` and `all`; in this case `rxfilter ptp` should be omitted.

 The `extfield F324` was added in chrony 4.5 and allows chrony to take advantage of network switches with PTP support
 (specifically end-to-end transparent clocks).

 Chrony only supports NTP-over-PTP between server and client running the same versions of chrony.

+On the CM4, this works to some extent, but the precision achieved is not as good as with Intel NICs.